jsrocket/espruino/servo/servo.md

  - **min_pulse** - Set the minimum pulse width for your servo in milliseconds.
 For example the TowerPro sg90 seems to have a min pulse width of 500µs or 0.5ms
  - **max_pulse** - Set the maximum pulse width for your servo in milliseconds.
 For example the TowerPro sg90 seems to have a max pulse width of 2400µs or 2.4ms
- - **pos** - The starting point the servo will move to when you call the init function.
+ - **pos** - A number between 0 and 1.
+The starting point the servo will move to when you call the init function.

 ```
 var servo=require('https://raw.githubusercontent.com/jsrocket/espruino/master/servo/servo.min.js').connect(A0,{